Introduction to AbaPerls

 2. Running AbaPerls on your machine.

-10. The command descriptions for SSGREP and SSREPLACE.
+12. The command descriptions for SSGREP, SSREPLACE and VCDBLOAD.

 This far, this is mainly an extended developer track.
 We now move to more central topics for a DBA/CM-person.